DomoControl/dcn/README.md

 if you are interested in the development of this project, you're welcome.

-You can view the demo at this address: my-tek.no-ip.org:5000
+You can view the demo at this address: domocontrol.ddns.net:5000

+Forum at www.domocontrol.info
+Demo (when active): domocontrol.ddns.net:5000

 Thank you
+Luca Subiaco
+subluca at gmail . com